MZt92-ui/tableau-challenge/README.md

 <br>The Citi Bike operator has made monthly riding records availble to the public in csv formats, which is accessible in [Link](https://ride.citibikenyc.com/system-data).
 The information includes demographic entries, start & end stations, start & end time and etc.

 ## Project Scope & Procedure
+This project was to answer below questions:
+1. To understand overall performance of the program in year 2019, including total riding counts, riding time and etc.
+2. To understand users' demographics
+3. To reveal some users' behaviours and understand how the program was utilised

 ## Dashboard & Summary